aliwatters/sandbox/2020/docker-kubernetes-course/section-19.md

 Moving on with the course :)

-And immediatly blocked with another error.
+And immediately blocked with another error.

 Created a github issue: https://github.com/GoogleContainerTools/skaffold/issues/5283 and a stackoverflow: https://stackoverflow.com/questions/65855359/skaffold-and-microk8s-getting-started-x509-certificate-signed-by-unknown